slowernews/wisdom-tldr/chapters/chapter_3_action.md

 When nothing else works, [surrender](#on-surrendering).
 Only use anger and go all in if you can see the end already.

 <!--
-- Use anger only as a tool, when you need it to improve your situation.
-- no one will help you in a way that’s prejudicial to them.
-- People are amazing optimizers, and will find any loopholes or gaps that allow them to use any system to their advantage.
 - Nietszche says to measure one's strength by the number of parasites one can support.
 - surpass a gatekeeper: i'm x, i know your situation and how is the way i can make it the most confortable (safe) for you.
 -->